 To learn more about Project ECHO® and how it started, please visit https://echo.unm.edu.

 Cincinnati ECHO project Team

 Sarah primarily provides website development and maintenance support.
 She also serves as a technical support backup and assists with CME documentation.

 Daniel primarily serves as the

-program coordinator and technical support for ECHO MAT.
+program coordinator and technical support for upcoming ECHO CVD & ECHO Diabetes programs.
 He also assists with website development and maintenance.

 Susie McDonald, MA

 Susie primarily serves as the Cincinnati ECHO program manager.
 She also coordinates the ECHO Chronic Pain & ECHO Epilepsy/Neurology programs and oversees the programs' CME accreditation and IRB approval.